CONP-PCNO/conp-dataset/tests/README.md

 <!-- What should be done prior the tests -->

-The test suite currently supports restricted dataset with authentication through Loris or Zenodo, however, it requires prior setup described below.
+The test suite currently supports restricted dataset with authentication through LORIS or Zenodo, however, it requires prior setup described below.
 For completing the setup, please contact the CircleCI administrator: Tristan Glatard.

 ### Secrets creation